 Bowel Cancer Screening in Norway – a pilot study

-During 2012, 140 000 men and women aged 50-74 years old from the counties of Østfold, Akershus and Buskerud will be invited to participate in a pilot project: A pilot project on screening for colorectal cancer, i.e. cancer in the colon and rectum.
+During 2012, 140 000 men and women aged 50-74 years old from the counties of Østfold, Akershus and Buskerud were invited to participate in a pilot project: A pilot project on screening for colorectal cancer, i.e. cancer in the colon and rectum.

 Every day, ten Norwegians are diagnosed with colon or rectal cancer.
 Norway has one of the world’s highest incidence of colon cancer.
 This is a cancer that often does not give symptoms at an early stage.